yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/secure-an-api.md

 See [What is a Security Policy?](https://tyk.io/docs/getting-started/key-concepts/what-is-a-security-policy/)

-{{< note success >}}

-**Note**

-Currently Operator only works with Tyk Dashboard for this feature.
-Support for Tyk Open Source on Security Policies will be added in future Tyk Operator releases.
-You can get round this by mounting the policy object as a volume into the gateway container.

-{{< /note >}}

 ### Tutorial: Create a Policy with Tyk Operator

 #### Step 1: Create a SecurityPolicy resource in YAML format